pkp/pkp-docs/admin-guide/en/deploy-users.md

 ### Disable Registration

-It's possible to set up a journal, press or preprint server to disable user registration.
+It's possible to set up a journal, press, or preprint server to disable user registration.
 When user registration is disabled, all users will have to be registered by an admin or manager.

 Follow these steps to disable user registration in a journal, press or preprint server.